By Vanessa Quinteros

 And there you have it!

 An in depth look at eye shapes and some of our most useful Pro Tips!
 Remember to have fun experimenting with different styles and shapes.
 You may be surprised what you end up falling in love with.
 That's the fun of Lashify!
 The possibilities are endless.
-Feel free to book a complimentary 1:1 with one of our extremely talented Educators!
+Make sure to join the Lashify Life community for more lash map inspiration!